Skip to main content

 Does my app need an ingress?

-If your application is public then you’ll need to configure an ingress making sure you’ve considered the security implications associated with this.
+If your application is accessed over the internet, then you’ll need to configure an ingress resource, making sure you’ve considered the security implications associated with this.

 <service-name>.<namespace>.svc.cluster.local